The deceleration parameter in perturbed Bianchi universes with a peculiar-velocity "tilt": Relative-motion effects on the deceleration parameter

 \textbf{(ii)} Let us now turn to sub-Hubble scales, ranging between few hundred and several hundred Mpc, and consider cosmologically realistic Bianchi backgrounds with weak anisotropy, namely set $\lambda_H/\lambda\gg1$ and $\zeta/H\ll1$.
 In this scenario, expression (\ref{ltq4}) takes the form

 which coincides with its Einstein-de Sitter and its generalised FRW counterparts (see~\cite{TK,T3} and~\cite{T4} respectively).
 Here, the effect of the correction term depends crucially on the sign of the peculiar volume scalar $\vartheta$, namely on whether the associated bulk flow is locally expanding or contracting with respect to its surroundings.
-In the latter case we have $\vartheta<0$, which makes the correction term in (\ref{ltq6}) negative and allows the locally measured deceleration parameter to turn negative as well (i.e.~$\tilde{q}<0$, while $q>0$).\footnote{Assuming that there is not natural bias in favour of contracting or expanding bulk flows on cosmological scales, the chances of an observer residing in either of them should close to 50\%.} Interestingly, a recent reconstruction our local peculiar-velocity field using data from the $2M++$ survey and found that its divergence is negative~\cite{PGC}.
-This result suggests that we may indeed happen to live inside a contracting bulk flow (with $\vartheta<0$) and therefore we could erroneously assign negative values to our local deceleration parameter.
+In the latter case we have $\vartheta<0$, which makes the correction term in (\ref{ltq6}) negative and allows the locally measured deceleration parameter to turn negative as well (i.e.~$\tilde{q}<0$, while $q>0$).\footnote{Assuming that there is not natural bias for contracting or expanding bulk flows on cosmological scales, the chances of an observer residing in either of them should close to 50\%.} Interestingly, a recent reconstruction our local peculiar-velocity field using data from the $2M++$ survey and found that its divergence is negative~\cite{PGC}.
+This result, which appears in agreement with the more recent report of~\cite{SDK}, suggests that we may indeed happen to live inside a contracting bulk flow (with $\vartheta<0$) and therefore we could erroneously assign negative values to our local deceleration parameter.
 In such a case, the \textit{transition length}, namely the scale where the sign of $\tilde{q}$ should appear to change is~\cite{T3}

 Substituting the above into the right-hand side of (\ref{ltq6}), the latter acquires the form~\cite{T3}